JuliusWallblom/astral/packages/foundation/README.md

-# Onlook Utils
+# Astral Utils

-A shared utility package for Onlook.
+A shared utility package for Astral.